Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 ### Step 3: Register the sample application(s) in your tenant

+There is one project in this sample.
+To register it, you can:

-* follow the steps below for manually register your apps
+- follow the steps below for manually register your apps
-* or use PowerShell scripts that:
+- or use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-  * modify the projects' configuration files.
+  - modify the projects' configuration files.

   <details>
    <summary>Expand this section if you want to use this automation:</summary>

     > :warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

     1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
-    2. In PowerShell run:
+    1. In PowerShell run:

        ```PowerShell
        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
        ```

-    3. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
+    1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
-    4. For interactive process -in PowerShell, run:
+    1. For interactive process -in PowerShell, run:

        ```PowerShell
        cd .\AppCreationScripts\